sfarrens/presentations/_posts/0000-01-04-version_cont_1.md

 --

-> Let's take another look at our `hubble` function and make some improvements.
-We can remove the hard-coded cosmological parameters and instead provide a dictionary object as an argument.
+> Let's take another look at our `hubble` function and make some improvements.[$^1$](#/11/2) We can remove the hard-coded cosmological parameters and instead provide a dictionary object as an argument.

 ```python
 def hubble(redshift, cosmo_dict):